 - HIPS is compatible with food packaging applications:

 HIPS is available in FDA approved grades and is compatible with food packaging applications.
 The rigid nature of this material makes it ideal for food packaging applications such as cookie and bakery trays or deli sandwich clamshells.
 While the moisture vapor transmission numbers aren’t as good as with other polymers, HIPS has inherent moisture barrier properties that make this material suitable for short shelf life products.
 In addition, improvements to particular grades of HIPS have resulted in good environmental stress crack resistance (ESCR), making this material suitable for the packaging of fatty foods such as butter.
-This material can be used in low-heat food packaging applications but it is not recommended for applications where the packaging will undergo heat higher than approximately 185°F.
+This material can be used in low-heat food packaging applications but it is not recommended for applications where the packaging will undergo heat higher than approximately 185°F. - HIPS is a good printable substrate:

 High impact polystyrene can be decorated using a variety of printing methods including screen printing, offset lithography, and flexography.
 This material is compatible with corona treatment process0es which helps mitigate problems with adhesion to the plastic. - HIPS is an easily processed & versatile: